Academic Calendar

 Career Potential

-Investigative Studies provides a foundation for individuals seeking positions as investigators, security practitioners and management professionals.
+Investigative Studies provides a foundation for individuals seeking positions as investigators, security practitioners, and management professionals.
 Investigators and security practitioners are found within a broad cross-section of public and private institutions and organizations.
 Some examples include investigators within federal, provincial, and municipal government departments; sheriff departments; security consulting agencies; and private investigation agencies.
-Other related career options include emergency planner, customs and immigration officer, border services officer, insurance investigator, public security peace officer, municipal bylaw enforcement officer, animal control officer, special constables, gaming and liquor inspectors, hospital security officers, maintenance enforcement officers, peace officers and transit security officers.
+Other related career options include emergency planner, customs and immigration officer, border services officer, insurance investigator, public security peace officer, municipal bylaw enforcement officer, animal control officer, special constables, gaming and liquor inspectors, hospital security officers, maintenance enforcement officers, peace officers, and transit security officers.

 Police and Investigations Diploma